Reserves - Guidelines

 Note: the Library does not purchase textbooks for reserve or for the library collection; you may place a personal copy of a textbook on reserve if you wish.

-Indicate on the Reserve form (link) the date and time the DVD or video will be shown.
+Indicate on the Reserve form (Word doc) the date and time the DVD or video will be shown.
 We’ll hold it for you at the Media Commons circulation desk for 24 hours prior to viewing.

 If the library does not own a needed video or DVD and you want us to add it to our collection, please order it through Technical Services, and indicate "RESERVE" on the order form.
 Please allow at least four weeks for receipt of any new DVD.